Silasdecker/eco_genomics_2025/population_genomics/popgen_notes.md

 * obtained depth of coverage between 2-3x , suggest we need to use a probabilistic framework for analyzing the genotype data

 *

+9/25/25

+We wrote a bash script to compare Fst between our red spruce and Wisconsin black spruce, called ANGSD_Fst.sh and the file produced results to:
+`/users/s/m/smdecker/projects/eco_genomics_2025/population_genomics/myresults/ANGSD/Fst`

+We then wrote a bash script to run PCA and admixture for ALL samples called PCAngsd_RSBS.sh